 Crunch health club was started in 1989 in a basement aerobics studio in the East Village of New York City.
 The company shares that this location in its inception had no locker rooms or air conditioning, in addition to being burglarized regularly.
 From the beginning Crunch’s mission was to make exercise and the total gym experience fun.
 To accomplish this, the founders eliminated traditional ideas of what were considered serious workouts at the time by collaborating with a highly creative group of fitness instructors with a wide range of expertise.
 The result was the development of challenging fitness classes and programs with a completely fresh slant.
 More than two decades later, Crunch still believes in making serious exercise fun by fusing fitness and entertainment and holding true to its “No Judgements” philosophy.
 Crunch is headquartered in New York City, co-owned by New Evolution Ventures (NeV) and private-equity firm Angelo Gordon.
 It currently serves over 400,000 members with both corporate-owned and franchised locations (Crunch Essential) in cities throughout the U.S. and in Australia.
 Crunch continues to expand across the U.S. and around the globe.
 It also has a franchise program for those wanting to own and operate a local Crunch location of their own.

 When it comes to equipment, regular members feel Crunch has all the necessities to build and shape an awesome physique.
-Each Crunch Gym boasts the best strength and cardio equipment in the industry.
-Whether members are looking to do bicep curls with free weights, or use various exercise machines, you can find it at Crunch.
-All stations are adequately spaced from one another, so there is plenty of room to do what you need.
+Each Crunch Gym boasts the best strength training and cardio equipment in the industry.
+Whether members are looking to do bicep curls with free weights, or use various cardio machines, you can find these at Crunch.
+All strength training equipment and cardio stations are adequately spaced from one another, so there is plenty of room to do what you need.
 All weights remain racked so members don't have to go fishing around for dumbbells.
 Crunch also has a boxing area, big bag, and jungle gym.

 Many of their gyms have positive reviews about how clean their facilities are.
 Gym cleanliness appears to be consistently important across most of Crunch's fitness locations.
 Everything (floor, plates, dumbbells) is coated in rubber, so which prevents both damage to the facilities and equipment, as well as unnecessary noise.
 According to customer feedback, "the gym is very clean, (and) upscale," while the restrooms, locker rooms, showers, and sauna are all considered "spa-quality."
 These facilities also feature complimentary high-end toiletries, large shower cabins, and high-end shower heads.
 The gym and locker rooms are well-kept by staff and clean.
 Crunch provides body wash, shampoo, and conditioner in each stall.
 Towels are available at the front desk.
 There are also basic hygiene products like mouthwash, cotton balls, and hair dryers in the wash area next to the sauna room.
 One unique feature is Crunch's large and very clean toilet cabins where you can change clothes in privacy.
 Very few gyms we reviewed have this option, which is a plus for those who prefer not to be naked in front of other gym members.